 3. The Navy Has Its Own Way of Saying “Well Done"

-Through World War II, sailors who did well were told “Tare Victor George,” which was code for “well done.”
+Through World War II, sailors who did well were told “Tare Victor George”, which was code for “well done.”
 After the war, the North Atlantic Treaty Organization (NATO) was formed and it standardized communications.
 NATO created a system of B-flags for administrative communication.
 The last B-flag was BZ.
 The Allied Naval Signal Book created the phonetics for each letter and BZ became Bravo Zulu.

-In those days, if a ship fired a volley in salute, it was powerless to defend itself for as long as 20 minutes while it reloaded the battery.
-When approaching ships fired a volley, shore batteries and forts would know the ship represented no threat.
+In those days, if a ship fired a volley in salute, it would use up all of its ammunition, essentially leaving the ship powerless to defend itself for as long as 20 minutes while it reloaded its cannons.
+When approaching ships fired this volley, shore batteries and forts would know the ship represented no threat.
 In time, this grew to become a gesture of respect, with both land and sea batteries firing odd-numbered volleys back and forth.

 - Admiral: 17 guns

 - Rear Admiral (lower half): 11 guns All gun salutes are fired at five-second intervals and must total an odd number.

 5. Fouled Anchors Aweigh!